-Add a cup of water and switch on the pressure cooking mode.
-Set the timer to 12 minutes and close the lid of the cooker, ,making sure the valve is in sealing position.
+Press the pressure cooking mode on high.
+Set the timer to 12 minutes and close the lid of the cooker, making sure the steam release handle is in sealing position.

-When the timer beeps, do QPR (Quick Pressure Release) after 12 minutes.
+When the timer beeps, release pressure after 12 minutes.
 Remove the lid and serve warm with hot rotis or naan.